Proud Boy claims ‘Trump won’ after sobbing for mercy and receiving 10-year sentence: reports

 However, after the judge left the courtroom, Pezzola shouted out his support for Trump.

 Another Jan.
-6 rioter, who used a Taser on former D.C. police officer Michael Fanone in the neck as he was dragged through the crowd, similarly shouted the phrase “Trump won” following his sentencing in June, NBC News reported.
+6 rioter, who tased former D.C. police officer Michael Fanone in the neck as he was dragged through the crowd, similarly shouted the phrase “Trump won” following his sentencing in June, NBC News reported.